Key Takeaways

 Considered one of the most beautiful fairs in Romania, the Christmas Fair in Cluj transforms Unirii Square and other central locations into a festive universe with lights, mulled wine, craftsmen and traditional delicacies.
 A magical atmosphere that culminates with the New Year's Eve party.

-Dentaturism in Cluj-Napoca — The Ideal Dental City-Break Experience
+Dentaturism in Cluj-Napoca — The Ideal Dental Holiday Experience

-Patients who choose Cluj-Napoca as their dental tourism destination with Dentaturism enjoy not only high-quality, affordable dental treatments, but also a complete and memorable experience.
+Patients who choose Cluj‑Napoca as their dental holiday destination with Dentaturism will enjoy not only high‑quality, affordable dental implant treatments, but also a complete and memorable experience.
 Here are the key reasons why:

 Top-notch medical services in a friendly setting

-The city is recognized as a university and medical center of excellence.
-The Dentaturism program is at the heart of this ecosystem, offering international patients access to state-of-the-art treatments, without compromise.A personalized and relaxing experience
+The city is recognized as a university and medical centre of excellence.
+Dentaturism is at the heart of this ecosystem, offering international patients access to state-of-the-art treatments, without compromise.A personalized and relaxing experience

-In addition to dental treatments, patients can discover a vibrant city, with chic cafes, excellent restaurants, museums, parks, festivals and a young, multicultural atmosphere.Savory gastronomic specialties
+In addition to dental treatments, patients can discover a welcoming city with stylish cafés, excellent restaurants, museums, parks, festivals and a young, multicultural atmosphere.Rich local flavours

-The local cuisine offers the experience of a mix between old Romanian recipes and strong Hungarian influences.
-From traditional Transylvanian dishes such as the famous "Cabbage à la Cluj" to street food and fine dining, the gastronomic experience is a memorable, exceptional bonus.
+The local cuisine reflects a rich blend of traditional Romanian recipes and strong Hungarian influences.
+From famous Transylvanian dishes such as "Cabbage à la Cluj" to street food and fine dining, the culinary experience is a memorable part of the overall stay.